dschwen/codex_log_viewer/README.md

 - Fixed‑width blocks for function calls and outputs; long outputs scroll.
 - Tiny client‑side highlighter for code fences in Markdown (json, python, bash/sh, diff).
 - Hides encrypted reasoning content; shows only the summary text.
+- Supports both legacy JSONL events and the new wrapped format where each line is `{ "timestamp": ..., "payload": { ... } }`.
+In the wrapped format, each block shows the event timestamp in the top‑right.

 ## Getting Started